Danish Chamber of Commerce in China – Shanghai / East China Branch

 Prepare an annual Statement of Accounts and a Balance Sheet as of 31st of December each year for submission to the Annual General Meeting as well as ad hoc financial statements as requested by the Committee.

-Ensure that all money and other valuables belonging to the DCCC are deposited in a bank or banks approved by the Committee, except a sum to be determined by the Committee sufficient to meet the daily expenses of the secretariat.
+Ensure that all money and other valuables belonging to the DCC-EC are deposited in a bank or banks approved by the Committee, except a sum to be determined by the Committee sufficient to meet the daily expenses of the

 The Secretary shall:

-Ensure that all records, including financial records, of the DCCC are kept.
+Ensure that all records, including financial records, of the DCC-EC are kept.

-Ensure that accurate and up to date records of Members of the DCCC are kept.
+Ensure that accurate and up to date records of Members of the DCC-EC are kept

 Ensure that relevant authorities are notified of changes to office bearers and Articles.